-Because of our triple-weave tech & custom inner blackout layer, all of Deconovo's ready made blackout curtains also act as thermal curtains.
+Because of our triple-weave tech & custom inner blackout layer, all of Deconovo's ready-made blackout curtains also act as thermal curtains.
 Hence our combining the category into 'Blackout Thermal Curtains'.
 For more information on the benefits of Thermal Curtains, read below.

 This style of curtain is most often used in bedrooms and nurseries, but just about any room in your home can benefit from installing blackout curtains.
 Below are four great reasons to consider adding this style of window treatment to more than just your bedroom.

 This is especially true for young children because their sleeping patterns tend to be more closely tied to how light or dark it is outside.
-For younger kids and nurseries we recommend using much darker colour curtains, to provide a total blackout effect.
+For younger kids and nurseries we recommend using much darker color curtains, to provide a total blackout effect.

 Voile, Net, Sheer or lightweight curtains may have an aesthetic appeal, but they're not great for privacy.
 This is also true of many light-coloured regular curtains.
 If you live in a busy neighborhood or simply want a bit more separation between your home and the outside world, switching to blackout-style curtains in your main living space is a great and inexpensive way to add privacy.